-Dates of registration will be according to the University calendar as applicable to higher degree students and Rule G25(2)(c).
+Dates of registration will be according to the University calendar as applicable to degree and higher degree students and Rule G3 and Rule G25(2)(c) respectively.
 Registration takes place in January of each year.
 Students registering for the first time at the Durban University of Technology must produce their original Senior Certificate if available, statement of results, Identification document, at registration.
 If this requirement is not met, the Institution will be forced to cancel enrolment.